 To help you do that, Winnie Yu, D.P.T., C.S.C.S., a physical therapist and strength coach at Bespoke Treatments in New York City and host of the Runner’s World Guide to Strength Training, created this upper-body workout for runners.
 With mobility moves and weighted supersets, you’ll build strength, stability, and resiliency through the arms, chest, back, and core.

-An exercise mat, a set of light weight dumbbells, a set of medium weight dumbbells arm swing and posture, but it will also support a stronger, speedier stride.
+The Minimum Effective Dose Of Strength Training arm swing and posture, but it will also support a stronger, speedier stride.

 The Workout